Background & Purpose

 The California Arts Council Administrators of Color Fellowship (CAC ACF) seeks to address the dearth of opportunities for people of color in arts administration, with the intention of creating a pipeline for people of color across and throughout the arts sector.
 CAC ACF programming is made possible in part by a grant from The James Irvine Foundation and a one-time increase in state arts funding.
 Not currently offered.

-The Arts Council designated SOAC, a cultural institution in East San Jose, as the statewide Administering Organization at a public meeting in September 2019.
+The Arts Council designated SOAC, a cultural institution in East San Jose, as the statewide Administering Organization for the pilot cohort at a public meeting in September 2019.
 SOAC, in partnership with SVCreates, will administer the program for two years ending in 2021.

 Following a competitive application process in the summer of 2020, SOAC convened a panel of experienced arts administrators and culture bearers to select the inaugural CAC ACF cohort, reflecting the breadth of expertise from arts leaders of color statewide.

-To learn more about our Fellows and Host Organizations, visit our Administrators of Color Fellows page.
+To learn more about the pilot cohort of Fellows and Host Organizations, visit our Administrators of Color Fellows page.